-- For preparers, EFRAG assesses that the Amendments will result in additional cost as stated in paragraphs 8-14. - 23 For users, EFRAG assesses that the benefits listed in paragraphs 20-21 will outweigh the cost listed in paragraph 15-19.
+- For preparers, EFRAG assesses that the Amendments will result in additional cost as stated in paragraphs 13-20. - 29 For users, EFRAG assesses that the benefits listed in paragraphs 26-27 will outweigh the cost listed in paragraphs 21-24.
 EFRAG thus notes that the costs for users only arise if users want to make use of the additional disclosures provided by the Amendments.
 Accordingly, if a user would assess that the costs related to taking the additional disclosures into account would outweigh the benefits, the user would not incur those costs. - Overall, EFRAG assesses that the benefits of the Amendments outweigh the costs.
-EFRAG thus notes that with the exception of the information listed in paragraph 9(d) above, the information required by the Amendments should be readily available.
-The costs of the Amendments are therefore assessed to be limited while information about SFAs can be very important for users of financial statements.
+EFRAG thus notes that with the exception of the information listed in paragraph 14(d) above, the information required by the Amendments should be readily